 Volumetric Modulated Arc Therapy (VMAT)

-With VMAT, the beam delivering your radiation is continuously shaped by the multi-leaf collimator (MLC).
-The machine rotates around you and delivers your radiation.
+With VMAT, the beam delivering your radiation is continuously shaped by a tool called a multi-leaf collimator (MLC).
+The radiation machine rotates around you and delivers your radiation.
 Each rotation is called an arc.
 Radiation can be given with one or more arcs.

 How long does treatment take with VMAT?